NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 Working at heights

-Falls from heights are a major cause of fatalities and serious injuries at work in New South Wales.
+Falls from heights are a primary cause of traumatic injuries and fatalities at NSW workplaces, with most occurring in the construction industry.

 1. Work on the ground or on a solid construction